What Canadian Seniors Must Know About Senior’s Choice, Cover Direct, and SLI

 When signing up for life insurance in your senior years, it’s easy to focus on the monthly price and overlook what’s hidden in the policy documents.
 But those small details can make a big difference in how your coverage works and whether it pays out when your loved ones need it most.

+Hidden Cost #2: Premiums rise yearly.
 Another concern is the total cost over time.
 With premiums that increase every year, you may end up paying more into your policy than your family will ever receive.
-For instance, you could spend thousands over a decade for a policy that only provides a five or ten thousand dollar death benefit.
+For instance, you could spend thousands over a decade for a policy that only provides a $5,000 – $10,000 death benefit.
 Seniors are often unaware they’ve spent more in premiums than the policy is worth.

-A common clause many people miss is the waiting period: no payout if the policyholder dies within the first two years unless the death is accidental.
+Hidden Cost #3: 2-year waiting period.
+A common clause many people miss is the waiting period: there is no full benefit payout if the policyholder dies within the first two years unless the death is accidental.
+There would only be a refund of the premiums paid to date within this waiting period.
 This restriction is often buried in fine print and can leave families unsupported if the policyholder passes from illness or natural causes during that time.

 These are not scare tactics, they are standard terms in many quick-approval insurance contracts.
 That’s why it’s essential to read your policy carefully and speak with a licensed advisor who can explain the language clearly.
 Understanding the fine print today can protect your family from confusion and hardship down the road.